Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Where:

-- `TE` = Total Embodied Emissions, the sum of LCA emissions for all hardware components.
+- `TE` = Total Embodied Emissions, the sum of Life Cycle Assessment (LCA) emissions for all hardware components.
 - `TS = TR/EL` = Time-share, the share of the total life span of the hardware reserved for use by the software.
 - `RS = RR/TR` = Resource-share, the share of the total available resources of the hardware reserved for use by the software.